 1. What is OPUS-CDS?

-The Online Public Update for Schools (OPUS) – County-District-School (CDS) application is a Web-based application that allows local educational agencies (LEAs) to view and/or change CDS information via electronic change requests.
-Change requests will have a "Pending" status until reviewed and approved by the CDE staff.
+The Online Public Update for Schools (OPUS) – County-District-School (CDS) application is a Web-based application that allows local educational agencies (LEAs) to view and/or change CDS information.
 This Web application replaces the process of LEAs submitting updates on paper forms.
+OPUS-CDS is also used to maintain LEA CDS coordinator information, as well as LEA IT coordinator information.

 2. Where can I get more information on OPUS-CDS?